 • Provide Flexible layouts

 Install temporary and movable partitions or adaptable rooms that support changing needs, including tasks and team sizes.
+As serviced offices typically do not allow structural changes to be made, this offers a practical and landlord-friendly way to adapt a space.

 • Offer a variety of work settings